Both inside and outside sales are important components of any sales strategy. However, companies don’t always need both for a thriving business.

 For instance, Pipedrive’s customizable Leads Inbox can help focus efforts as reps move deals through the pipeline.

 This separate inbox can help them track prequalified leads before they become deals.
-Tools like these can help your inside sales team multiply results at a lower cost, with minimum risk.
+Tools like these can help your inside sales team multiply results at a lower cost and with minimal risk.

 The cost and scalability of an outside sales team